 - We offer a language program for students whose English language skills are below the standard required for admission but all other admission criteria have been met.
 You will be eligible for admission to the graduate certificate program after completion of level 4 of the General Arts and Science - English Language Studies (ELS) program with an overall grade average of 80% and no grade less than 75%.
 Your placement in the ELS program is determined by scores on an in-house English language test or TOEFL or IELTS.

-- Qualified applicants may be required to meet with program personnel to assess program suitability and aptitude.
+- Qualified applicants may be required to discuss their program suitability and aptitude with program personnel.

 - Computer literacy and a working knowledge of MS Windows, word processing, and spreadsheets are expected.

 Tuition & Fees